dibertz/northgard-camera-move/README.md

 <h2>What it does:</h2>

  Mouse camera move, fading in and in-out smoothing, customizable parameters, keyboard camera control, player game tracking, zoom in-out.
  Displacement across x, y, z and diagonal.
+ - Key "Y" for to block or free-view Camera.
+ - Keys "A", "W", "D", "S" for to move character and tracking with camera smoothing.

  <h2>Operative systems compatibility:</h2>